zgdjcls/C24EX6/Python Overloading Operators.md

 However Python does not allow two methods with same name.
 To achieve that goal, you can create a method with header: foo(a=None).
 Both foo() and foo("test") will work.
 We won't discuss this further since it is out of topic.

+Since we have introduced operators above and operators have different effects for different classes, so Python actually allow us to write same operator for different classes, when we call an operator for a specific object, it calls the operator for this object's class.
+Having same operator name for different classes allow us to "overload" operator.
+To make thing easy, we still use overload to name this process.

 What Python actually allows is operator overloading.
-Since we have introduced operators above and operators have different effects for different classes, now you may have a new question: Can I use these operators for user defined classes?
+Now you may have a new question: Can I use these operators for user defined classes?
 The answer is that you can use some operators for your defined class like `==` because they have default implementations, but many other operators need to be overloaded by yourself.
 Also, all built-in operators can be overloaded, but we can not create new operator.

 **An example for calling an operator without default implementation**
 ```
 class MyClass:
-        def __init__(self, x=0, y=0): # this is constructor for class MyClass, x=0 means
+    def __init__(self,x=0,y=0): # this is constructor for class MyClass,x=0 means
         self.x = x              # if we didn't give x when we creating an object,
         self.y = y              # the default value for x is 0.
-Same logic to y.
+Same logic to y

 obj1 = MyClass(10,20)
 obj2 = MyClass(10,20)